timknut/geno_imputation/README.md

 * HWE p < 1e-7
 * Mendelian error filtering per SNP and animal.
 (Although AlphaImpute do a good job at this.)
 * Heterozygosity per animal

+## Convert to alphaimpute format

+See Paolos [script](https://github.com/timknut/geno_imputation/blob/master/scripts/plink2_alphaimpute.Rmd).
+In addition to this, do a chromsomoe loop in plink and do something like `for i in seq 1 29; do plink --recode A --chr $i --cow --bfile prefix --out prefix.$i.raw; done`

 ## Documentation and scripts for imputation.